drduh/macOS-Security-and-Privacy-Guide/README.md

 #### Dnsmasq

-Among other features, [dnsmasq](https://www.thekelleys.org.uk/dnsmasq/doc.html) is able to cache replies, prevent upstream queries for unqualified names, and block entire top-level domain names.
+Among other features, [dnsmasq](https://www.thekelleys.org.uk/dnsmasq/doc.html) is able to cache replies, prevent upstream queries for unqualified names, and block entire top-level domains.

 Use in combination with DNSCrypt to additionally encrypt DNS traffic.